nebulex-project/nebulex_local/README.md

 ## Testing

-Since `Nebulex.Adapters.Local` uses the support modules and shared tests from `Nebulex` and by default its test folder is not included in the Hex dependency, the following steps are required for running the tests.
+Since this adapter uses support modules and shared tests from `Nebulex`, but the test folder is not included in the Hex dependency, the following steps are required to run the tests.

 First of all, make sure you set the environment variable `NEBULEX_PATH` to `nebulex`: